decc/city-calculator/raw-data/README.txt

 This directory contains data from a variety of sources.
 The structure of the sub-directories is:

-	    topic/publisher/vintage/
+	    /publisher/topic/vintage

-Example: emissions/decc/2012-08-23 contains emissions data published by DECC on 23 August 2012.
+Example: decc/regional/2012-10 contains regional energy and emissions data published by DECC and republished here on 2012-10.

 Within each such directory there are typically three subdirectories:

-raw/   	    Contains the raw data as downloaded from the publisher, typically an
+raw/   	    Contains the raw data as downloaded from the publisher, typically an Excel
-	    Excel file.
+	    file.

 modified/   Contains restructured versions of the raw data to make it easier to
 	    work with.
 Modifications typically include recoding of nonstandard